Saltire: Other

 The diagonal cross (decussate cross) or X mark is called "saltire" in heraldic and vexillological contexts.

 A black diagonal cross was used in an old European Union standard as the hazard symbol for irritants (Xi) or harmful chemicals (Xn).
 It indicated a hazard less severe than skull and crossbones, used for poisons, or the corrosive sign.

 The Maria Theresa thaler has a Roman numeral ten to symbolize the 1750 debasement of the coinage, from 9 to 10 thalers to the Vienna mark (a weight of silver).

-A diagonal cross known as "crossbuck" is used as the conventional road sign used to indicate the point at which a railway line intersects a road at a level crossing, called a in this context.
+A diagonal cross known as "crossbuck" is used as the conventional road sign used to indicate the point at which a railway line intersects a road at a level crossing.
 A white diagonal cross on a blue background (or black on yellow for temporary signs) is displayed in UK railway signalling as a "cancelling indicator" for the Automatic Warning System (AWS), informing the driver that the received warning can be disregarded.

 In Cameroon, a red "X" placed on illegally constructed buildings scheduled for demolition is occasionally referred to as a "St Andrew's Cross".
 It is usually accompanied by the letters "A.D." ("à détruire"—French for "to be demolished") and a date or deadline.
 During a campaign of urban renewal by the Yaoundé Urban Council in Cameroon, the cross was popularly referred to as "Tsimi's Cross" after the Government Delegate to the council, Gilbert Tsimi Evouna.

 In traditional timber framing a pair of crossing braces is sometimes called a saltire or a St. Andrew's Cross.
 Half-timbering, particularly in France and Germany, has patterns of framing members forming many different symbols known as ornamental bracing.

+The saltire cross, X-cross, X-frame, or Saint Andrew's cross is a common piece of equipment in BDSM dungeons.
+It is erotic furniture that typically provides restraining points for ankles, wrists, and waist.
+When secured to an X-cross, the subject is restrained in a standing spreadeagle position.